osg-htc/all-hands/docs/2020/technology.md

 Also, the chat feature is enabled and you are welcome to put comments and questions there.
 We will have someone watching for questions in the Everyone chat.

+## Code of Conduct

-Finally, we want all participants to be able to enjoy the meeting equally, so we expect everyone to follow the
+We want all participants to be able to enjoy the meeting equally, so we expect everyone to follow the
 [APS Code of Conduct](https://www.aps.org/meetings/policies/code-conduct.cfm).